SwapnS/KDD-F21-ipl/README.md

 We aim to develop some meaningful features such as prior probabilities of winning for each team, prior probability of team winning the cup etc.

+## Exploratory Data Analysis:

+Exploratory Data Analysis is done on the datasets.

+Firstly, several irrelavant features like 'eliminator', 'method', 'umpire1', 'umpire2', 'result_margin' and etc were removed from the datasets

+A dictionary with key value pair of the team's name and it's appropriate abbreviation is created.
+So that we can get rid of the long team names

+Next, missing value analysis and handling is done on the datasets.
+This involved imputing the null values in city based on venue.

+Then, the visualization of teams with most wins in IPL seasons and the team with most toss wins was done.
+This led on to a discovery that toss is an important factor in a IPL match.
+Then further exploration of data was done by looking at how the teams performed when they were batting first and bowling first.

+After that, data is prepared for modeling.
+Here, we removed 'toss_winner' and 'winner' as we have created 2 different variables similar to them previously.
+And we furthur encoded the remaining variables of the dataset.

+Finally, data modeling id done by using GaussianNB from sklearn library followed by computing the Accuracy Score

 ## Data Sources:
 1) https://www.kaggle.com/patrickb1912/ipl-complete-dataset-20082020
 2) https://stats.espncricinfo.com/ci/engine/records/index.html?id=117;type=trophy